 Flying drones and model aircraft

-- the person that’s responsible for the drone or model aircraft must register to get an operator ID
+the person or organisation that owns or is responsible for the drone or model aircraft must register for an operator ID

 Organisations that use drones or model aircraft

 Organisations that are responsible for drones or model aircraft must register their organisation for an operator ID.